ixa-ehu/ixa-pipe-nerc/README.md

 ### Models

-We distribute the following models
+We distribute the following models in the [nerc-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-resources.tgz) package:

 + **English Models**: we offer a variety of Perceptron based models (Collins 2002):